BriSCA Formula 2 Stock Cars: Cars

 A modern BriSCA F2 is a purpose-built race car with front engine, rear-wheel drive, and open-wheeled with the driver located centrally.
 Cars make use of an aerofoil mounted on top of the roof that is similar to those found on American Sprint cars.
-Cars are normally powered by a 2-litre 8 valve Ford Pinto engine, or a Ford Zetec engine, which is the more popular choice being the faster engine.
+Cars are normally powered by a 2-litre 8 valve Ford Pinto engine, or a 2 - litre 16v Ford Zetec engine which is the more popular choice being the faster engine.

 Some drivers use two separate cars; one will be set up primarily for use on shale or dirt ovals, while the other car will be set up for tarmac, concrete or asphalt ovals; however a few drivers with limited budgets may optimise just one vehicle for both surface types, changing various components and set up for each different track and surface.

 Races

 BriSCA F2 Stock Car races are normally held on short oval tracks, either tarmac or shale.
 The number of drivers per race is usually between 20 and 30 cars.
 Contact is allowed, and drivers push opponents from the racing line in order to pass.
 Deliberate fencing and following-in is not allowed.

 Each driver is graded according to past results, their roofs painted accordingly: red aerofoils with amber flashing lights are known as 'superstar' grade drivers; then red, blue, yellow and white.
 The lowest grade drivers (white) start each race at the front of the field, while superstar drivers start each race from the rear of the field.
-Championship winners are also designated specific roof colours: gold for the World Champion, silver for the Shootout Series Champion, black and white checks for the British Champion, red and yellow checks for the European Champion,St. George's cross for the English Champion, St. Andrew's Cross for the Scottish Champion and Green and White checks for the Irish Champion.
+Championship winners are also designated specific roof colours: gold for the World Champion, silver for the Shootout Series Champion, black and white checks for the British Champion, red and yellow checks for the European Champion,Saint George's Cross for the English Champion, Saint Andrew's Cross for the Scottish Champion and Green and White checks for the Irish Champion.